 All ANU ethics applications are submitted through ARIES.
 An overview of the application process is available in the ANU Human Ethics Submission Process flowchart.

 ANU has a three-level classification of ethical risk to simplify the preparation and ethical review of applications.
 The application process and timeline differ slightly depending on the risk level classification.
 If you begin an "Expedited Ethical Review" application in ARIES, your project is automatically classified into one of the three risk classifications by your answers to the questions in the application.
-For more information on the risk levels, see FAQ: What is the risk level of my research?
-For all submission deadlines, see Human Ethics Committees & Dates.

 What else do I need to know?